Modern Man

 We must work to mend the damage done

-But in the end, it starts with one
+But in the end, the job starts with just one

-She chose one day to change her ways
+She chose one day to change in her ways

 And tried to wake him, from the haze